sganz/CrankWheel/README.md

 Start QCAD and use the library browser to find the CrankWheel directory.
 Click into that folder (depending on how you saved the files) on the CrankWheel icon.
 That should bring up a new panel with a bunch of parameters.
 If you are new to QCAD the way it works is as soon as you drag your mouse into the drawing area you will see the rendered wheel.
 You can just move the cursor back to the parameter panel and change things like Tooth Count, add bolt holes and just move your mouse back into the drawing area to see changes.
 ONCE you are satisfied, just click the mouse into the drawing area to make it stick.

+### Error Conditions
+If you enter invalid values you may get to see some odd drawings.
+Check your data if you you see things that don't look right.
+Also some configurations will never draw correctly, an example will be a low tooth count wheel when drawn with rounded roots options set.

 *Note : To be clear once the wheel is drawn, you can't change parameters, so if you don't like what you just created, delete it and start over.*

+### Tips
-At this point you can modify the drawing as needed.
+You can modify the drawing as needed.
 You may want to select the parts of the wheel you might be working on first and use the Explode Block command (XP).
 This will allow you to work in any individual segment or part of the wheel.

+You can't rotate the tooth pattern, but everything else can be.
+Make sure you can align your wheel based on the bolt hole locations.
+In many cases you can have multiple patterns at different angles or if you have a 3 bolt balancer you can set the hole count to 9 or 12 and have a lot of flexibility for positioning the wheel against your pickup.

+Tooth width will depend on your sensor (Hall or VR) look at the datasheet for it and look for tooth specifications.

 If you change some parameters to cause an error condition, generally the wheel will not be displayed as you drag the mouse into the drawing area.
 If you see this you may have an invalid setting.

-### Configurable Items
+## Configurable Items
 All default measurements are in inches, and degrees.
 If you are running QCAD in metric just change the values in the parameter dialog to be what you need.
 For bolt holes their are 2 sets, but are the same settings for either.